aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

   Tx-pps:      1082088          Tx-bps:  70915756536
   ############################################################################
 ```
+In this example, the RX-bps field shows about 71 Gbps, which equates to about 7 GB/s.

 You can exit this screen with a ctrl-c.
 After that, you'll get a final screen similar to this:

 ```bash